telerik/blazor-docs/knowledge-base/combobox-not-closing.md

 ### Problematic Setup

-The following example demonstrates the described problematic behavior caused by different data types provided to `Value` and `ValueField` parameters - the `ValueField`is of type `int` and the `Value` is bound to an instance of the model (`MyDdlModel`).
+The following example demonstrates the described problematic behavior caused by different data types provided to the `Value` and `ValueField` parameters.
+The `ValueField` property is of type `int` and the `Value` is bound to an instance of `MyDdlModel`.

-* Note: This behavior is observed when dealing with data where the difference is of type primitive data - model.
-If you try working just with different primitive types ( for example `int` - `string`) the application will not run.

 ````CSHTML
 @* Try selecting an item - selection is not done and the popup is not closed until it loses focus *@